 5. Sled down the hill

 Believe it or not, sledding on any hill you see is illegal and can get you a fine.
 Here’s a list of designated and maintained sledding hills in Calgary.
-A very nice one is in Confederation Park, right next to a skating rink.
+A very nice one is in Confederation Park, right next to the skating rink.

 6. Tube at Canada Olympic Park